-(3) The option vested with respect to 120,394 shares on the vesting commencement date.
+- (1) Except as otherwise noted, each option vests over a four-year period, with 25% of the shares vesting after 12 months from the date of grant and the balance vesting in equal monthly installments over the 36 months thereafter, provided that the optionee provides continuous service to the Company. - The option vested with respect to 120,394 shares on the vesting commencement date.
 The option vested with respect to 88,524 shares on the one-year anniversary of the vesting commencement date and vested with respect to an additional 7,377 shares following each month of service following such date.
 The continued vesting of the option with respect to 233,710 shares subject to the option (the "Mills Contingent Shares") was conditioned on our completion of a financing in which we raised gross proceeds of not less than \$5,000,000 on or before January 1, 2016 (a "Qualified Financing"), which was satisfied upon the consummation of our Series C Preferred Stock financing in January 2015.
 As such, effective as of the closing of our Series C Preferred Stock financing, the option vested with respect to 25% of the Mills Contingent Shares as of the vesting commencement date.
-The option vested with respect to 25% of the remaining Mills Contingent Shares on the one-year anniversary of the vesting commencement date and the remaining Mills Contingent Shares vested in 36 equal monthly installments thereafter.

-- (4) The option vested with respect to 72,235 shares on the vesting commencement date.
+The option vested with respect to 25% of the remaining Mills Contingent Shares on the one-year anniversary of the vesting commencement date and the remaining Mills Contingent Shares vested in 36 equal monthly installments thereafter. - (3) The option vested with respect to 72,235 shares on the vesting commencement date.
 The option vested with respect to 53,112 shares on the one-year anniversary of the vesting commencement date and vested with respect to an additional 4,426 shares following each month of service following such date.
 The continued vesting of the option with respect to 140,217 shares subject to the option (the "Vasista Contingent Shares") was conditioned on our completion of a Qualified Financing, which was satisfied upon the consummation of our Series C Preferred Stock financing in January 2015.
 As such, effective as of the closing of our Series C Preferred Stock financing, the option vested with respect to 25% of the Vasista Contingent Shares as of the vesting commencement date.
 The option vested with respect to 25% of the remaining Vasista Contingent Shares on the one-year anniversary of the vesting commencement date and the remaining Vasista Contingent Shares vested in 36 equal monthly installments thereafter.
-The option vested with respect to 59,533 shares on December 31, 2015 which would have otherwise vested between January 2018 and September 2018 upon achievement of two business goals and a determination by our Compensation Committee that two additional business goals were deemed to be achieved as of December 31, 2015. - (5) Amounts represent shares of the Company's common stock underlying a restricted stock unit award granted to Mr. Simpson.
-100% of the shares underlying the restricted stock units will vest on December 8, 2019, subject to Mr. Simpson providing continuous service to the Company. - (6) The option vested with respect to 23,600 shares on the vesting commencement date.
-The option vested with respect to 35,400 shares on the one-year anniversary of the vesting commencement date and vests with respect to an additional 2,950 shares following each month of service following such date.
-The continued vesting of the option with respect to 82,700 shares subject to the option (the "Yoo Contingent Shares") was conditioned on our completion of a Qualified Financing, which was satisfied upon the consummation of our Series C Preferred Stock financing in January 2015.
-As such, effective as of the closing of our Series C Preferred Stock financing, the option vested with respect to 15% of the Yoo Contingent Shares as of the vesting commencement date.
-The option vested with respect to 25% of the remaining Yoo Contingent Shares on the one-year anniversary of the vesting commencement date and the remaining Yoo Contingent Shares vested in 36 equal monthly installments thereafter.
+The option vested with respect to 59,533 shares on December 31, 2015 which would have otherwise vested between January 2018 and September 2018 upon achievement of two business goals and a determination by our Compensation Committee that two additional business goals were deemed to be achieved as of December 31, 2015.

-2018 Option Exercises and Stock Vested
+2020 Option Exercises and Stock Vested

-The following table shows the number of shares acquired upon option exercise for each NEO during the year ended December 31, 2018.
-None of the NEOs held restricted stock units that vested during the year ended December 31, 2018.
+The following table shows the number of shares acquired upon option exercise for each NEO during the year ended December 31, 2020.
+None of the NEOs held restricted stock units that vested during the year ended December 31, 2020.

-Opt tion Awards
+Option Awards

-Name Number of Shares Acquired on Exercise of Options Value Realized on Exercise(1) (\$)
+Name Number of Shares Acquired on Exercise Value Realized on Exercise(1) (\$)

-Kenneth T. Mills 295,000 13,891,250
+Kenneth T. Mills 30,500 1,370,403

-Vittal Vasista 193,418 8,769,524
+Vit Vasista 28,259 843,389

+Curran Simpson 48,552 1,221,313

 Olivier Danos, Ph.D.
-21,500 928,304

-Curran Simpson 120,191 4,125,403

-Stephen Yoo, M.D.
-102,070 6,253,664
+Patrick J. Christmas